Navigating the Noise about Ultra Processed Foods, the Healthy Way

 MY CONCLUSIONS

-Recognising that not all UPFs are equal, tapping into nutritional education, understanding the importance of dietary variety, and embracing mindful eating practices, can all empower individuals to make informed choices while enjoying a healthy, intuitive and sustainable relationship with food.
+Recognising the nuance that not all UPFs are equal, tapping into nutritional education, understanding the importance of dietary variety, and embracing mindful eating practices, can all empower individuals to make informed choices while enjoying a healthy, intuitive and sustainable relationship with food - whilst dropping the fear and guilt.

 If your gut health is compromised, or you feel out of control around food and are concerned about the impact of your eating patterns on your health or wellbeing, then it’s important to seek help from a nutritional professional who can both educate and help you realign your personal approach and connection with food.